This is the current version. View full version history →

 Which Models to Self-Host

-Coding: Qwen 2.5-Coder 32B is the clear answer.
+Coding: Qwen 3 32B is the current recommendation.
 Fits comfortably on hardware that supports 32B (Q4_K_M is about 19GB).
 HumanEval performance competitive with hosted mid-tier models.
-If you have the hardware for 70B, Qwen 2.5 72B or Qwen 2.5-Coder 72B are worth evaluating.
+If you have the hardware for 70B, Qwen 3 72B is worth evaluating.
+Qwen 2.5-Coder 32B remains a valid alternative for pure coding workloads.

-General purpose: Llama 3.3 70B has the broadest tool support – nearly every inference framework optimises for Llama first.
-Qwen 2.5 72B has stronger benchmark performance, particularly on multilingual tasks.
-Both are solid choices; pick based on your ecosystem.
+General purpose: Qwen 3 72B has the strongest benchmark performance and the advantage of built-in thinking mode.
+Llama 3.3 70B has the broadest tool support – nearly every inference framework optimises for Llama first.
+Both are solid choices; pick based on whether benchmark ceiling or ecosystem breadth matters more to you.

-Reasoning: DeepSeek R1.
+Reasoning: DeepSeek R1 (or the updated R1 0528).
 MIT license, o1-tier performance on reasoning benchmarks, runs locally at quantised Q4_K_M.
 If you need a model that can work through hard problems and your privacy requirements prevent calling external APIs, this is the answer.

-Small and fast: Qwen 2.5 7B (strong for its size), Llama 3.2 3B (for edge inference), Gemma 2 9B (Google-backed, solid all-round).
+Small and fast: Qwen 3 8B (strong for its size, with thinking mode), Qwen 3 4B (edge inference), Llama 3.2 3B (for very constrained environments).
 These run on almost any hardware including 8GB Apple Silicon M-series.

 Quantisation: What the Letters Mean